-For SENIOR RESEARCH GRANTS: There are no restrictions or limits.
+For SENIOR RESEARCH GRANTS: There are no program-specific restrictions or limits.

 For FELLOWSHIPS: U.S. citizens are eligible to apply for fellowships.
 Foreign nationals who have been living in the United States or its jurisdictions for at least the three years prior to the proposal deadline are also eligible to apply for fellowships.
 Applicants can be affiliated with an institution or be an unaffiliated individual.
 Applicants need not have advanced degrees.
 Individuals currently enrolled in a degree-granting program are ineligible to apply.
-Applicants who have satisfied all the requirements for a degree and are awaiting its conferral are eligible for DEL Fellowships; but such applicants need a letter from the dean of the conferring school or their department chair attesting to the applicant's status as of the DEL deadline listed in this solicitation.
+Applicants who have satisfied all the requirements for a degree and are awaiting its conferral are eligible for DLI-DEL Fellowships; but such applicants need a letter from their department chair or the dean of the degreeconferring school attesting to the applicant's status as of the DLI-DEL deadline listed in this solicitation.
 This signed letter should be uploaded in FastLane as a "Supplementary Document".